Fadahunsiseyi/TaskManagementApplication/README.md

 # Task Management API

-This is a Task Management API built using ASP.NET Core, designed to manage tasks, projects, users, and notifications.
+This Task Management API was built using ASP.NET Core, designed to manage tasks, projects, users, and notifications.
 It follows SOLID principles and separates concerns effectively.

 ## Projects